iudicium/pryingdeep/README.md

 - [ ] Fix the phoneNumber module, get it to at least 50%
 - [ ] Implement file identification and search
-- [x] Add an `install` module which will automatically grab the config and place it in the specified directory.
-- [ ] Add a video preview.
 <!-- CONTRIBUTING -->
 ## Contributing